cnguyen-uk/An-Introduction-to-Git/README.md

 ## Getting Started

-Once we have navigated to where we wish to work (using the commmand line), we need to initialise an empty Git repository in the current directory.
+Once we have navigated to where we wish to work (using the command line), we need to initialise an empty Git repository in the current directory.

 ```Bash
 git init